trbsi/uglavu/wp-content/plugins/wpsso/readme.txt

 * Integrates with services and 3rd party plugins for additional image, video, e-Commerce product details, SEO settings, and more.

-* The following integration modules are provided with the Pro version, and are automatically loaded when the supported services are required or 3rd party plugins detected.
+* The following integration modules are provided with the Premium plugin, and are automatically loaded when the supported services are required or 3rd party plugins detected.

 	* **Integration with Service APIs:**